How to Raise Money for Charities by Watching Online Videos

 Charities are often desperately seeking money to support their cause.
 Many people would like to help worthy charities but lack the funds, the time, or the energy to do so.
 An innovative solution for these problems has been created.
 As long as people have access to the Internet—whether it's a paid service at home or a free service in a public library—they can help certain organizations by simply watching videos.

 The new donation method is ideal for the digital age in which we live.
 Compelling videos may attract both people who are looking for a way to help a charity and people who have no interest in doing so.
 In either case, the charity will benefit.
-The process works because the videos are connected to advertising in some way.
-The company hosting the video donates part of the money paid by the advertisers to a specific organization that helps others.
+The process works because the videos (or the pages on the site that's hosting the videos) are connected to advertising in some way.
+The company donates part of the money paid by the advertisers to a specific organization that helps others.
 In this article I'll review two websites that use videos to raise money for charities.

 Cats vs Cancer

 Some video sites that donate money to charity come and go, but Cats vs Cancer has been in existence for several years and seems to have staying power.
 The public can't seem to get enough of cute cat videos, photos, and memes on the Internet.
 Cats vs Cancer is capitalizing on this trend with the aim of helping people with cancer.
 The organization was created by two graduates from Georgetown University named Tom O'Connor and Eddie Peña.
 It's an IRS-certified non-profit organization based in the United States.

 The Cats vs Cancer website has lots of cat videos.
 It also has cat photos with memes, which are wildly popular on social media at the moment, as well as cat GIFs.
 At the present time, the site curates content instead of creating its own.